 Strengthen your core and tone your abs with this resistance band ab workout.
-5 resistance band exercises that target your midsection, deep core, glutes, hips and pelvic floor.
-This is effective strength training for your abs!
+Five resistance band exercises that target your midsection, deep core, glutes, hips and pelvic floor.
+This is functional strength training for your abs.

-Build a strong core with this resistance band ab workout.
+Build a strong core at home with this resistance band ab workout.

 Whether you’re a postpartum mom looking to rebuild core strength, or an advanced fitness enthusiast looking for new ways to strengthen your ab muscles at home, this is a great low impact workout for any fitness level.